 - School Meal can be set for students who require a meal.
 You can later set a price of £0 for students who are FSM or UFSM, and a full price for the non-FSM students - this is one provision with two prices.

 - Absent - This will mean that when a child is absent Arbor will automatically remove the meal from their record for the day.
 When setting up, do not tick 'Requires Meal' but tick ' Is Absent' - this will automatically make Arbor pick up any children who are not in and give them this provision of no meal which will not have a price.

 - Packed Lunch - This is a provision for students who bring their own lunch to school from home.
 Nothing will need to be ticked and no price will need to be given.

-- Staff Meal - You may have two prices; one paid for and one on duty (free), so that each staff member can choose depending on their schedule and have this recorded easily.
-Please note, if you want to have two different prices for staff meals, you'll need to set up two provisions as you can only select 'All Staff' for staff meal prices.
+- If you have two prices for staff; one paid for and one on duty (free), you'll need two provisions so each staff member can choose depending on their schedule and have this recorded easily.

 In the slide over you need to enter details about the provision.

 - Meal - Lunch 2 is what we have called our overall meal (you may, in addition, want to add a meal of Breakfast Club).

 - Meal provision name - This is where you enter what you will call the meal eg. School Lunch; Staff Meal.